 And you have to remember that all the houses at the museum existed in different parts of Japan and were lived in by real people.
 When they were no longer needed they taken apart, and moved to where they stand today.
 So these buildings weren't constructed for visitors, they are the real thing.
 Just sure to pop into the main exhibition hall behind the reception building before you start to get a quick introduction to the basics of traditional Japanese house construction.

-Walking around the whole place, will probably take at least three hours walking around the museum if you wanted to see everything in its entirety (including having lunch at the restaurant).
-There are special exhibits throughout the year.
-The museum even has a kabuki stage which hosts a play every year (limited to 400 people).
-There are other events as well so look at the museum`s homepage for further information.
+You could easily spend at least three hours walking around the museum if you wanted to see everything in its entirety (including having lunch at the restaurant).
+There are special exhibits throughout the year too, one of which is the kabuki stage which hosts a play every year (limited to 400 people).
+Other events are held as well so look at the museum`s homepage for further information.

-If there is one thing I found inconvenient about the museum, is that it is quite hilly.
-Some of the hills are a little sleep with only dirt paths leading up then, so going there on a rainy day might involve some slipping and sliding if you aren't careful.
+There are two things which I need to mention about this museum.
+One is that it is is quite hilly.
+Some of the paths are only dirt so going there on a rainy day might involve some slipping and sliding if you aren't careful.
 The other thing is that some of the buildings are fairly empty.
 You will see some farm implements, tools and daily household items, but not in every house.

 The Japan Open-Air Folk House Museum is a great place to visit.
 It has a lot to see and do.
 For anyone with an interest in Japan and its history, it should be on their "must visit" list.
 And very lastly, if you want to see want to see more Japanese houses you could also try the Edo-Tokyo Open Air Architectural Museum in Koganei city.